Text Processing: Part 1

 Android, Apache, 2008

-Since the CSV file now has a header line, we want to remove it from the output.
+I added the header row just to demonstrate how to remove it when processing files with header rows.
 Say we want the license field data, but we need to remove that first line.
-In this case, we need the tail command:
+In this case, we can use the tail command:

 Command: